Cluj Entry Requirements

 Embassy/Consulate

-112 - Universal emergency number for police, ambulance, and fire services in Romania
+112 - Universal emergency number for Police, Ambulance, and Fire services

 Special Situations